QData/TextAttack/README.md

 ## About

 TextAttack is a library for running adversarial attacks against NLP models.
-These may be useful for evaluating attack methods and evaluating model robustness.
-TextAttack is designed in order to be easily extensible to new NLP tasks, models, attack methods, and attack constraints.
-The separation between these aspects of an adversarial attack and standardization of constraint evaluation allows for easier ablation studies.
-TextAttack supports attacks on models trained for classification and entailment.
+TextAttack builds attacks from four components: a serach method, goal function, transformation, and set of constraints.
+TextAttack's modular design makes it easily extensible to new NLP tasks, models, and attack strategies.
+TextAttack currently supports attacks on models trained for classification, entailment, and translation..

 ## Setup